Somatic Bodywork and Movement Therapy

 Each session is 1 hour.

-Please leave some extra time after each session to allow a gentle physical and mental transition.
-This supports the integration of the therapeutic process into life.
+Please leave some extra time after each session to allow a gentle physical and mental transition into the rest of the day.